KingTechnician/priam/pre_setup.md

  5. Your authentication should be created!

  #### Some Additional Information
   - Every authentication will have a Client Domain and Client ID.
 These credentials are **public** - they are and should be publicly available (as it composes the URL through which your users sign in).
 You can comfortably use these credentials in your frontend.
+In regards to React, you will be inputting these directly (see [@auth0/auth0-react](https://www.npmjs.com/package/@auth0/auth0-react))
   - Client **Secret**, however, should **never** be used that loosely.
 If you're following how I implemented the application, though, you won't need to use it anyway.

  ### Create MongoDB Account and Set Up Server